barischrooneyj/progress/README.md

 `brew install haskell-stack`.

 `cd progress-backend` and build the project with `stack build`.
-To build the project on file changes either `ghcid` or `stack build --file-watch --fast`.
+To build the project on file changes `stack build --file-watch --fast`, or `ghcid` to just type check and not generate any code.

 You can now run the server with `stack exec progress-backend-exe`.
 Visit `localhost:8081/region/all` in your browser to see a list of all regions in the